alaiacano/banditapi-client/README.md

 ### Installing

+The only dependency is the [requests](http://docs.python-requests.org/en/latest/) python package.
+You can install that with the command `pip install requests` or `easy_install requests`.

-Just include the `bandits.py` file wherever you need it.
+Aside from that, just include the `bandits.py` file wherever you need it.